evelynmitchell/shouldersOfGiants.rs/README.md

 The line ```The bytes: [198, 215, 52, 1, 1, 0, 0, 0, 0, 4]``` is from the gpt2_build_from_checkpoint function.

+## Day 5 2024-04-15 after 968e2c6

+Figured out how to print the header of the checkpoint file.

+I needed to set both the initial read of the header and the output to mutable.

 [1 Illustrated GPT2](https://jalammar.github.io/illustrated-gpt2/)